 Scheduling a baseline ImPACT test

 Baseline ImPact tests can be scheduled alone or as and addition to a sports physical for $25.
 Baseline tests are not billable to insurance, so payment is requested at the time of service.
 All post-injury concussion testing will be billed to insurance.
-Request an appointment or call the office at 630-236-4270.
+To schedule an appointment, call

 About Deepak Patel, MD